 Russia is a vast country offering so many different landscapes and with a fascinating history and lots of places to visit.
 By choosing to travel to Russia you will get to enjoy one of the most challenging but incredible experiences of your life.
 Russia is a country that will take your breath away, there are modern cities, spectacular mountains, snowcapped mountains, and also off the beaten track exotic destinations like Siberia.

-Find activities, experiences, travel packages, backpacking ideas, eco & adventure holidays in Russia.
+Want to travel to Russia?
+Need inspiration?
+Find activities, experiences, travel packages, backpacking ideas in Russia.

 Get information, tips, itineraries and inspiration for visiting Russia.

 The name Russia originated from the old Norse term, for "the men who row" (rods-) as rowing was the main method of navigating the rivers of Eastern Europe.
 Russia became the medieval state of Rus after being ruled by the early Swedes and became independent, began to flourish in the 9th century.
 The Mongols invaded and split the country into small tributaries until it reunified itself to become the Kievan Russian empire in the 18th century.

 The monarchy became established into the tsarist regime until the Russian Revolution overtook it and Russia became the USSR, which some saw as a failed socialist state.
 In 1991, the soviet state was dissolved and the Russian Federation was established.
 Today, much of the Soviet Union is gone and a new democratic government has emerged into the 21st century to maintain Russia's dominance in the world stage.